bastion-rs/blog/_posts/2020-02-23-bastion-floating-on-tide-part-1.md

 curl: (7) Failed to connect to 127.0.0.1 port 8080: Connection refused
 ```

-A couple of prime numbers were generated, then the server sent an emply reply.
+A couple of prime numbers were generated, then the server sent an empty reply.
 What's even more unfortunate is that once an empty reply was returned, further connections are simply refused.
 In hindsight it makes sense.
 Because the panic caused the server to crash.
 It can't serve requests anymore.

 ### Conclusion